belcekaya/belcekaya.github.io/visuals.md

 ## Some Dashboards in PowerBI

-I worked on many dashboard in PowerBI, developed the tabular models in analysis services.
+I worked on many dashboards in PowerBI, developed the tabular models in analysis services.
 In the visual below, you can see small sections taken from some dashboards.

 <img src="/images/pbi.png?raw=true"/>